- Search The Registry

 - Creating Support

 - My Account

 *On this date in 1929, Dick Tiger was born.
-He was a Nigerian professional boxer.
+He was a Black professional boxer.

-After the Griffith loss, Tiger moved up to light heavyweight ranks and won the 175-pound title by out-pointing champion Jose Torres in 1966.
-Tiger, who was now 37, posted successful title defenses against Torres and Roger Rouse before losing the crown to Bob Foster on a fourth-round knockout in 1968.
+After the Griffith loss, Tiger moved to the light heavyweight ranks and won the 175-pound title by out-pointing champion Jose Torres in 1966.
+Tiger, now 37, posted successful title defenses against Torres and Roger Rouse before losing the crown to Bob Foster on a fourth-round knockout in 1968.
 It was the only time Tiger was stopped in his career.
-Tiger won three straight bouts beating Frankie DePaula, Nino Benvenuti and Andy Kendall before losing a rematch with Griffith in 1970.
+Tiger won three straight bouts beating Frankie DePaula, Nino Benvenuti, and Andy Kendall before losing a rematch with Griffith in 1970.

 It was his last fight.
 Dick Tiger died on December 14, 1971.